 Of course, none of your newsletter campaigns for your coworking space is going to work without a solid strategy in place.
 Your email newsletter campaigns need to be informative, personalized, and beautiful.
 Not using email personalization can result in you creating something that looks a little too much like the email blasts of the past - and users are quite weary of that.
 In order to write effectively, it's imperative that you understand who you're writing for.
-This is why, when using an email finder, you should later separate your list into different categories and groups of people.
+This is why, when using an email finderideally together with an email checker, you should later separate your list into different categories and groups of people.

 But email marketing is a lot more than a communication tool.
 Email newsletters can be educational as well.
 After all, picking out a coworking space could be a huge deal in terms of productivity.
 So, ensure your content can enlighten users.
 Try to answer the following questions first:

 Of course, your newsletters can answer many questions, which could be different for each user.